 Nellie M Brown, 7, scholar, b.
 Cambridge

 Charles Brown, 48, retired police constable, b.
 Cambridge

 Charles Brown, 58, police pensioner, library cleaner, b.
 Balsham, Cambridgeshire

 4 years married, 4 children, 1 died

 In 1891 Charles Brown was a police constable; his brother Sampson, also a police constable, was living next door at no. 16.
 In 1900 Charles retired on an annual pension of £51 (Cambridge Daily News, 17 May 1900), but he was still working: in Kelly’s Directories for 1904 and 1916 he is listed as ‘Chas Brown, tobacconist’.
 His son Horace was also a tobacconist, and they ran the business from home.
-In 1911 Charles was working as a library cleaner, possibly at Mill Road Library.
+In the 1911 census Charles gives his occupation as library cleaner; possibly he worked at Mill Road Library.